xbucks/go-rest/README.md

         make develop

-2. Use postman to explore the exising APIs, start with SeedDB request.
+2. Use postman to explore the existing APIs, start with SeedDB request.

 Other Options: